ttu/patterns-and-principles/README.md

 > Work in progess

-Code examples for _Patterns and Principles, are these important anymore?_ training.
+Code examples for _Patterns and Principles - are these important anymore?_ training.

 Examples are in C# and some have Javascript implementation to show how this could be implemented with using only functions.

-Examples try to use more real life cases, but in sometimes it is just hard to come up with a simple example.
+Examples try to use more real life cases, but sometimes it is hard to come up with a simple example.

 Examples also contain UML class diagram code samples, as Gof Patterns are presented in UML.

+Each file has classes and interfaces for the pattern/principle and tests for executing examples.

 ## Patterns